m-schmidt/Asm6502/README.md

 Asm6502 is an assembler for the MOS Technology 6502.
 The generated `PRG` output files can be loaded into an C64 emulator.

+## Build Instructions

+- Clone the repository and within the project directory type:

+      $ stack build --copy-bins

 ## Commandline Syntax